The Life & Hard Times of

 Rooker: And even after this mountain of evidence is in, you admit she was riding six horses, yet still insist they were not white?

-Witness: Well, she never came round the mountain when she came round the mountain.
+Witness: Well, she never came round the mountain.

 Later, his client was on the stand, being cross-examined by the D.A.